DualSPHysics/DesignSPHysics/CONTRIBUTING.md

     - `dataobjects`: Contains dataclasses representing the structure of a DesignSPHysics / DualSPHysics case.
     - `lang`: Language files and translations.
     - `templates`: Template files used in DesignSPHysics to create files on disk, create the DualSPHysics XML, represent information on screen etc.
+    - `tools` : These folder contains files with tools related to their name.
     - `widgets`: Contains Qt classes with the widgets that compose the GUI
     - `xml`: Contains the XML generator files, with its renderers.
     - `constants.py`: Contains useful constants for the application.
     - `enums.py`: Contains the enums used on the application.
-    - `*_tools.py`: These files contains little tools related to their name.
+    - `functions.py`: Contains the general functions used on the application.
 - `images`: Images and icons used in the user interface
 - `dualsphysics/bin`: DualSPHysics executables.